carbon-language/carbon-lang/llvm/docs/CFIVerify.rst

 the "/llvm/tools/llvm-cfi-verify" directory, relative to the LLVM trunk.
 It will be tested in two methods:

-- Unit tests to validate code sections, present in "/llvm/unittests/llvm-cfi- verify".
+- Unit tests to validate code sections, present in "/llvm/unittests/tools/llvm-cfi-verify".
 - Integration tests, present in "/llvm/tools/clang/test/LLVMCFIVerify".
 These integration tests are part of clang as part of a continuous integration framework, ensuring updates to the compiler that reduce CFI coverage on